sorbet/sorbet/website/blog/2022-07-27-srb-tapioca.md

 files, and makes it easy for you to add gradual typing to your application."

-This is largely what the `srb init` and `srb rbi` commands, (which are provided by Sorbet itself) already do, but Tapioca does it better.
+This is largely what the `srb init` and `srb rbi` commands, (which are provided by Sorbet itself) already do, but Tapioca does the job better.
 We can explain what Tapioca does by way of comparison:

 | `srb`                        | `tapioca`                                         |
 | ---------------------------- | ------------------------------------------------- |